Best Guitar Pedals in 2017

 TC Electronic’s Hall of Fame has been an incredibly popular reverb pedal since it first came out.
 The wide range of high quality reverbs you could get out of it was a no brainer for a lot of guitarists.

-The Hall of Fame 2 adds some extra features on top of what made the first version so good:
+The Hall of Fame 2 (click link to Amazon for the price and details) adds some extra features on top of what made the first version so good:

 - Three TonePrint slots to save your own custom reverb patches